 For additional information, please review this FAQ from the U.S. Travel Association.

-Entering Via Land Port of Entry: Beginning November 8, 2021, foreign nationals entering the United States via land ports of entry and ferry terminals for non-essential reasons must show proof of vaccination.
-To determine if you and/or members of your travel party are fully vaccinated, please visit the CDC’s website for the latest information on this topic here.
+Entering Via Land Port of Entry: As of April 2022, foreign nationals entering the United States via land ports of entry and ferry terminals at the U.S.-Mexico border must be fully vaccinated and show proof of vaccination.
 Visitors will be required to be prepared to attest to vaccination status and to present proof of vaccination to a CBP officer upon request.

 COVID-19 PCR Testing Resources: